jistr/mobvious/README.md

 Selects the device type using information present in the User-Agent HTTP header.

-Constructor takes one parameter: a detection procedure.
+Constructor takes a detection procedure.
 Detection procedure decides what device type it should return based on the information it can dig out of MobileESPConverted::UserAgentInfo instance.

-There are two predefined detection procedures:
+There are two predefined detection procedures (and you can write your own):

 *   `DEVICE_TYPES_MOBILE_DESKTOP` (this is the default)
     distinguishes between `:mobile` and `:desktop`.
 Tablets